Unity-Technologies/com.unity.performance-tracking/README.md

 * [Profiling Snippet Window](Documentation~/profiling-snippet-window.md)
 * [API](Documentation~/api.md)

+## Installation
+- Download the package ().
+Unzip it somewhere on your disk.
+- Either **embed** the package itself in your project by copying the package in the Packages folder of your project.
+- Use the package manager, select add package from disk and select the package.json file in the com.unity.performance-tracking folder.

 ## Requirements

 This version of Performance Tracker is compatible with the following versions of the Unity Editor: